Enrollment per class: 60

 - Speaking: 26

-- For complete instructions, please visit the Office of Graduate & Professional Education admissions website and follow the instructions for international students.
+- For complete instructions, please visit the Graduate College admissions website and follow the instructions for international students.

 Highly Recommended Courses (Not required for admission)